 - Bagnall – Works Nos 3059 and 3061

 - Hunslet – Works Nos 2857, 3851 and 3889

 - Robert Stephenson & Hawthorn – Works No 7298

 The locomotive started its life in preservation on the Lavender Line in Surey in September 1986.
 Here it acquired the name Swiftsure.

 It then moved to the Bodmin & Wenford Railway in February 1987 where it was returned to steam.
 It remained there until it was sold to the Strathspy Railway (SR) in March 2006.
 It had initial trials on the SR but at the start of the season a problem with the firebox was identified and it did not enter service but instead went into store.

 In 2013 it was sold to Peak Rail where the locomotive was returned to steam.

 It ran on the East Lancs Railway in 2015 before going to the Nene Valley Railway (NVR) in November of that year.
 Whilst at the NVR it was fitted with air braking equipment.

 In 2017 the locomotive ran on the Dean Forest Railway.

-The locomotive is owned by Rail and Road Steam Services and probably based on the Nene Valley Railway.
+The locomotive is owned by Rail and Road Steam Services and In March 2019 was working on the Mid Norfolk Railway.